 Students are responsible for textbooks issued to them.
-Textbooks are the property of the Academy.
+Textbooks are the property of the Academy and are rented by the students.
 Should a textbook be lost or damaged, the student is responsible for the cost of the book.

 Transportation To and From School